DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 }
 ```

-## How to view, submit and update partnerships with schools and delivery partners
+## How to view, submit and update partnerships

 The following endpoints are only available for systems integrated with API v3 onwards.
 They will not return data for API v1 or v2.